Loading…

 Stick other materials to plastic

-Bonding of other materials to metal.
+Bonding other materials to metal

 Both Adiseal adhesive & sealant and Adiglue will bond many more other types of materials to metal.
 See the bond metal page for more details.